By Prof. Dr. Tariq Rahim Soomro

 This is not a minor oversight; it is a national crisis in the making.
 The challenges of social division, rising incivility, and ethical ambiguity we see in public life will not be solved at the highest levels of government alone.
 They must be addressed at their root: in the primary school classroom.
 Today, I propose a transformative solution for the leadership and citizens of our province to consider: the immediate establishment of a dedicated Provincial Primary Education Commission (PPEC).

-Manzoor ShaikhPAKISTAN Oil and Gas Development Company Limited (OGDCL) has announced a new oil and gas…
+Manzoor ShaikhENERGY The Oil & Gas Development Company Limited (OGDCL) has announced a significant oil and…

 Our current educational framework, while striving for improvement, treats character development as an afterthought.
 Lessons on morality in Islamiyat or civics in Social Studies are often taught in isolation, disconnected from a child’s daily life.
 Our teachers, heroic in their efforts, are burdened with administrative tasks and are not trained to facilitate the complex discussions on ethics and civic duty that our times demand.
 The result is an inconsistent and unmeasured approach to building the very character of our next generation.